Monoprice Modern Retro Over-Ear Headphones

 - Not Ideal For Portable/On-The-Go Listening

 Do you need some affordable over-ear headphones that you can use for listening to music, watching movies, or both?
 At Sonic Elevation, we enjoy reviewing headphones that punch well above their weight.
-Helping you find the best bang for your buck (without skimping on performance) is one of our specialties!
+Helping you find the best bang for your buck (without skimping on performance) is one of our specialities!

-Our Monoprice Modern Retro review, will let you know where they fall short and where they excel.
+Our Monoprice Modern Retro review will let you know where they fall short and where they excel.
 We’ll also help you decide whether or not they really are the best budget cans under $40.
 (Sometimes you get what you pay for and sometimes you get more!)

 Without giving too much away, just know that they have a lot to offer in terms of getting the best bang for your buck.
 Ultimately, our goal is to help you understand whether or not they’ll be the right fit for you.
 Keep reading below to learn more!

-Monoprice Modern Retro Review – Best Budget Cans Under $40?!
+Monoprice Modern Retro Review

 - Wearing Style: Over-ear (closed back)